 - Each cluster member node's port used by BMC must be connected to the IPMI management network. - Each cluster member must be connected to the management network. - Some server platforms put their network interfaces into a power saving mode when they are powered off.
 In this case, they may operate only at a lower link speed (for example, 100 MB, instead of 1 GB).
-For these platforms, the network switch port to which the BMC is connected must be able to auto-negotiate down to the lower speed, or IPMI will not function properly.
+For these platforms, the network switch port to which the BMC is connected must be able to auto-negotiate down to the lower speed, or IPMI does not function properly. - Install and configure IPMI firmware patches.